aosabook/500lines/objmodel/chapter.md

         self.base_class = base_class
 ````

-Now we can also see what a metaclass is.
 Since classes are also a kind of
 object, they (indirectly) inherit from ``Base``.
 Thus the class needs to be an instance of
 another class, its metaclass.

-Now our first test above almost passes.
+Now our first test almost passes.
 The only missing bit is the definition
 of the base classes ``TYPE`` and ``OBJECT``, which are both instances of
 ``Class``.
 For these we will make a major departure from the Smalltalk model,
 which has a fairly complex metaclass system.
 Instead we will use the model of ObjVlisp, which is
-also the one that Python adopted (footnote: P. Cointe, “Metaclasses are first
+the model that Python adopted (FIXME footnote: P. Cointe, “Metaclasses are first
 class: The ObjVlisp Model,” SIGPLAN Not, vol. 22, no. 12, pp. 156–162, 1987.)

+XXX STOPPED HERE
-In the ObjVlisp model ``OBJECT`` and ``TYPE`` are intertwined. ``OBJECT`` is the base
+In the ObjVlisp model, ``OBJECT`` and ``TYPE`` are intertwined. ``OBJECT`` is the base
 class of all classes, meaning it has no base class. ``TYPE`` is a subclass of
 ``OBJECT``.
 By default, every class is an instance of ``TYPE``.
 In particular, both